HridoyBongo/tapestry-android-sdk/README.md

 ### v1 (Legacy)

 Use this version of the Tapestry plugin if your android app currently uses the Google Analytics SDK for Android v1.
+The Tapestry plugin uses up to 6 custom variable slots in Google Analytics.
+To take advantage of all 6 analytics, users will either need a Premium Google Analytics account or a Universal property implemented with v3 of the SDK.

 To start using the plugin, first complete the instructions in [Quick Setup](#quick-setup).